WASasquatch/was-node-suite-comfyui/README.md

  - Image Resize
  - Image Rotate: Rotate an image
  - Image Save: A save image node with format support and path support.
 	- `show_history` will show previously saved images with the WAS Save Image node.
+ComfyUI unfortunately resizes displayed images to the same size however, so if images are in different sizes it will force them in a different size.
 	- Doesn't display images saved outside `/ComfyUI/output/`
  - Image Seamless Texture: Create a seamless texture out of a image with optional tiling
  - Image Select Channel: Select a single channel of an RGB image